dvorakjt/abc-notation-transposition/README.md

 ### Atonal Music

 The module is quite capable of handling atonal music.
-Here is an excerpt of the A clarinet part from Schoenberg's Pierror Lunaire transposed to concert pitch.
+Here is an excerpt of the A clarinet part from Schoenberg's Pierrot Lunaire transposed to concert pitch.

     const {transposeABC, INTERVALS} = require('abc-notation-transposition');
     const  pierrotAClarinet =